pyuriy/hadoop/GCP/README.md

 ## Overview

-THere we have guides and hands-on lab materials for running and migrating Hadoop/Clouder workloads on Google Cloud Platform (GCP).
+Here we have guides and hands-on lab materials for running and migrating Hadoop/Clouder workloads on Google Cloud Platform (GCP).
 It includes a top-level README, migration guidance, and lab exercises including Dataproc-focused labs and a mapping document describing Clouder-to-GCP mappings.

 ## Files (with links)